I wrote the following post in 2018.

 I highly recommend reading the book; Emotional Vampires by Albert J. Bernstein

-Reading this book over a number of times has helped me develop an action plan to survive the daily drama and thrive without feeling burnt out.
+Reading this book a number of times has helped me develop an action plan to survive the daily drama and thrive without feeling burnt out.

 I’ve experienced a slow mindset shift that helps me spot the negativity the minute my mind tries to churn it.
 That’s exactly when I consciously guide my mind towards positive thoughts to prevent my calm and emotional energy be spent uselessly.